How to handle the global shipping crisis as an ecommerce brand

 Be transparent with customers

-Whatever happens, be honest and open with your customers when you aren’t able to meet their expectations.
+Whatever happens, communicate with your customers honestly and with empathy, when you aren’t able to meet their expectations.
 Most people are sympathetic to business struggles right now and appreciate being kept informed.

 Much of the time, a one-sentence explanation will do to notify customers about any delays.
 But consider creating a dedicated webpage that describes the issue in-depth and what customers can expect from you while it gets resolved.